See a list of Nutrition Programs by Clicking Here!

 To become a nutritionist, you will need to successfully complete a series of discrete steps in order.
 A summary of those steps can be found below to help you understand the milestones required as part of the process and actionable steps associated with each.
 The steps to become a nutritionist include:

-- Financial aid – After your application for admissions is in queue, you must intimately understand your financial aid options.
-Determine what options exist for grants, scholarships, work-study programs, and loans before committing to a nutrition program.
+- Financial aid – Once your application for admissions is in queue, you will need to quickly gather financial aid options.
+Connect with the school's financial aid team and examine scholarships, grants, work-study programs, and student loans while you wait for a decision on admissions.

-- Acceptance – Aligning your goals with the school’s offerings and overall cost will allow you to make a quality decision about your future.
-Once you accept a school’s offer of admissions, you will need to schedule time to attend orientation, meet with your counselor, and register for classes.
+- Acceptance – Aligning your priorities and career goals with the school’s nutrition degree and overall cost allow for a better decision for your future.
+After accepting a school, you must attend orientation, schedule a time to meet with an academic counselor, and register for nutrition classes.

-- Earn a bachelor’s degree or graduate degree in dietetics from a CADE accredited college or university in nutrition, nutrition biology, or nutrition science.
+- Degree - Diligently work hard to learn all you can and focus on completing your degree.
+This phase ends with you earning a bachelor’s degree or graduate degree in nutrition from a CADE accredited college nutrition, nutrition biology, or nutrition science.

 Schools Other Students Requested Information From:

 Employment Opportunities for Nutritionists

 Individuals who complete a bachelor's degree in nutrition science will be able to pursue employment in a number of areas relating to health and nutrition.
 Some may choose to become private nutritionists, others may work with community or other government programs to promote awareness, some may work in hospitals, clinics, or private practices as registered dietitians who assist individuals in finding a diet that best serves the specific needs of the clients.
 Individuals with higher levels of education may take on research positions, either through private firms or in conjunction with educational institutions or government agencies.